kubascodes/Year-in-a-backpack/_posts/2017-09-04-50-days-of-sleeping-under-the-stars.md

 {% include image.html image-name="6461908310632440514.jpg" %}

 I began making rough visionary plans up to 3 days ahead, adjusting them as I talked to people who knew better.
 They often gave me recommendations or a better idea of what to expect (desert, forest, mountains, flats, hills).
 I often stopped at tourist information or national park ranger stations, where staff were always knowledgeable and helpful.
-The printed materials also provided some ideas for routing possibilities (notably the famous byways, which are alternative roads to the main highways, often scenic).
+The printed materials also provided some ideas for routing possibilities (notably the famous scenic byways, which are alternative roads to the main highways).

 ## Survive